← Back to Sintra National Palace Tickets

 Is the palace ticket valid all day, or only for the booked time?

 The standard palace ticket is valid for entry on the booked date during opening hours (09:30 to 18:00 last admission) and there is no enforced exit time once you are inside — you can take as long as you like to walk the circuit.
-The ticket is for a single entry; if you leave the palace and want to come back later the same day, you would need to buy a new ticket [VERIFY re-entry policy].
-The outer gardens are free to enter independently of the ticket.
+The ticket is treated as a single entry; if you leave the palace and want to come back later the same day, ask the staff at the exit before you walk out, as re-entry is at the staff member's discretion and is not guaranteed.
+The streets and squares around the palace are free to wander independently of the ticket.
 We recommend allowing 1.5 to 2 hours from entry to exit and not booking anything else within that window.

 What happens if I miss my booking date?

 Concierge tickets are issued for a specific date.
-If you miss the date and your ticket has already been collected from Parques de Sintra on your behalf, the operator's standard non-refundable policy applies and we are unable to refund.
-If your circumstances change before the date, contact our concierge team at least 48 hours ahead by replying to your confirmation email and we will do everything possible to reschedule, subject to availability of a new slot.
-If we cannot secure your originally requested slot in the first place, we refund you in full within 24 hours — that is the only automatic refund trigger.
+If your circumstances change before the date, contact our concierge team at least 48 hours ahead by replying to your confirmation email and we will coordinate a rebook to any open slot in the operator's calendar.

 Can wheelchair users complete the full circuit?